xphoenixua/Calculator/README.md

 # Calculator
-Multifunctional calculator without using eval() function but parsing string input.
+Multifunctional calculator without using eval() function.
+Instead, it parses string input, such as numbers, parentheses, operation symbols.